AteeqRana7/pizzeria-graphql-server/README.md

 # Getting Started

-Follow these steps to get the book management system up and running on your local machine.
+Follow these steps to get the pizzeria application up and running on your local machine.

 Clone the repository: